AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 [**Important**] This code works on the assumptions specified in the [**Workspace setup**](#Workspace-setup)

+You can find the TCGA tile vector representation used in the paper in the section [**TCGA tile vector representations**](#TCGA-tile-vector-representations)

 Usage:
 ```
 Script to combine all H5 representation file into a 'complete' one.
 optional arguments:
   -h, --help            show this help message and exit
   --img_size            Image size for the model.
-  --z_dim               Dimensionality of projections, default is the Z latent of Self-Supervised.
+  --z_dim               Dimensionality of vector representations.
+Default is the z latent of Self-Supervised.
   --dataset             Dataset to use.
-  --model               Model name, used to select the type of model (SimCLR, RelationalReasoning, BarlowTwins).
+  --model               Model name.
   --main_path           Path for the output run.
   --override            Override 'complete' H5 file if it already exists.
 ```